How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 Go home after dark.

-Always let your parents know about your plans for the day.
+Always tell your parents about your plans for the day.

 IN CRIMINOGENIC SITUATIONS

-Never enter into a conversation with a stranger on the street
+Never engage in conversation with a stranger on the street

-Do not agree to go anywhere with a stranger, do not get into the car, no matter how he persuades you and no matter what he offers.
+Don’t agree to go anywhere with a stranger, don’t get into a car, no matter how much he persuades you and no matter what he offers.

 Never trust a stranger if he promises to buy or give you something.
 Answer that you don't need anything.

-If a stranger is persistent, took your hand or tries to take you away, break out and run away, shout loudly, call for help, kick, scratch, bite.
+If a stranger is persistent, takes you by the hand or tries to lead you away, break free and run away, scream loudly, call for help, kick, scratch, bite.

-Be sure to tell your parents, teacher and familiar adults about any such incident with you.
+Be sure to tell your parents, teacher, and adult friends about any such incident that happens to you.

-Call your neighbors and tell them about it.
+Call your neighbors and let them know about it.

-Do not enter into conversations with a stranger.
-Remember that under the guise of a postman, a locksmith, an employee of the REU, the attackers are trying to get into the apartment.
+Don't engage in conversation with a stranger.
+Remember that under the guise of a postman, a locksmith, or a REU employee, intruders are trying to enter the apartment.

-If a stranger tries to open the door, urgently call the police, give the reason for the call and the exact address, then call for help from the balcony or window.
+If a stranger tries to open the door, immediately call the police, state the reason for the call and the exact address, then call for help from the balcony or window.

-UNKNOWN PERSON IN THE STAIRWAY OF THE HOUSE
+STRANGER PERSON IN THE ENTRANCE OF THE HOUSE

-Do not go into the entrance, into the courtyard, if a stranger is following you.
+Do not enter the entrance or yard if a stranger is following you.

-Do not approach the apartment, the house and do not open it (it), if someone unfamiliar is near the house, entrance
+Do not approach the apartment or house and do not open it (it) if someone unfamiliar is near the house or entrance

-If there is a threat of attack, make a noise, attract the attention of neighbors (whistle, break glass, ring and knock on doors).
+If there is a threat of attack, make noise, attract the attention of neighbors (whistle, break glass, ring the bell and knock on doors).

 If there is an unknown person in the elevator you called, do not enter the cabin.

-If you enter the elevator with a suspicious stranger, press the two buttons "Call the dispatcher" and "Stop" at the same time so that the car stays in place with open doors.
-Strike up a conversation with the dispatcher, he will call the police.
+If you enter an elevator with a suspicious stranger, press two buttons “Call dispatcher” and “Stop” at the same time so that the cabin stands still with open doors.
+Start a conversation with the dispatcher, he will call the police.

 Do not stand in the elevator with your back to the passenger, watch his actions.

-When you try to attack, make a noise, scream, knock on the walls of the elevator, defend yourself, try to press the "Call dispatcher" button.
+If you try to attack, make noise, shout, knock on the walls of the elevator, defend yourself, try to press the “Call Dispatcher” button.

 4. Summary of the lesson

-What to do if a stranger spoke to you?
-(Apologize and walk past.
-Do not enter into a conversation, no matter what they tell you - because no one will be able to explain to you in advance all the tricks of the villain.)
+What to do if a stranger starts talking to you?
+(Apologize and pass by.
+Do not engage in conversation, no matter what they tell you, because no one can explain to you in advance all the tricks of the villain.)

-What if they don't leave you?
-(You have to break free and shout: “I don’t know him!”.
-Let other adults hear it.
+What if they don’t leave your side?
+(You have to break free and shout: “I don’t know him!”
+Let other adults hear this.
 They will help and call the police.)

-Behaving responsibly will not harm your safety and health, as well as the health and safety of others!
+Responsible behavior will prevent harm to your safety and health, as well as the health and safety of others!

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-A stranger is any person who comes in the absence of parents, grandparents and tries to talk to you (sometimes calls you by name).
+A stranger is any person who comes in the absence of your parents or grandparents and tries to talk to you (sometimes calling you by name).

 • Never engage in conversation with a stranger on the street.